acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * Process the dump data and make sure that there is nothing anomalous in the data *BEFORE* the shutdown.
 We want to know if a new occurrence looks just like the previous occurrences.
-  If yes, it should appear as if in one frame the DPA-A (or DPA-B) turned off.
+  If yes, it should appear as if in one frame the DPA-A turned off.
 * Convene a telecon at the next reasonable moment.
-* As soon as the time of the DPA-[AB] shutdown is known, inform ``sot_yellow_alert``.
+* As soon as the time of the shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the Lead Systems Engineer to request it.
-* DPA-A shutdowns require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
+* DPA-A shutdowns also require reloading the patches, restarting DEA housekeeping, and resetting the focal plane temperature.
-* DPA-B shutdowns require that the DPA-B be powered back on, science operations may need to be stopped, and the FEPs and video boards maybe need to be powered down.

 Impacts
 -------

-* Until the DPA-A is powered back on, science operations will be interrupted, but if DPA-B needs to be powered back on science operations may need to be temporarily stopped.
+* Until the DPA-A is powered back on, science operations will be interrupted.
-* In the case of a side A or B shutdown, the warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
+* The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
   They can be updated in the weekly load through a SAR.
 * After recovery from a DPA-A shutdown, the power status may be in an unusual state (e.g., lower than expected input current) due to FEPs being off.
 This situation should resolve itself with the next observation.